Maj. Mark Jacobsen

 I am a U.S. Air Force officer, a C-17 instructor pilot, a Middle East specialist, and a writer.
 This is a blog about my wide-ranging interests in foreign affairs, leadership, good books, writing, language, religion, and culture.
 If there is one common thread, it is my personal mission of “building peace”–learning about the world and its people, and employing this knowledge in the service of building a better world.
 I view myself as a lifelong student, and my goal at Building Peace is to multiply the impact of my ongoing education by sharing with others.

 I have a passion for reading and writing.
 My short stories took 2nd place and 1st place respectively for the 2000 & 2001 Asimov/Dell Award for Undergraduate Excellence in Science Fiction and Fantasy Writing.
-My first novel, The Lords of Harambee, is available electronically and in trade paperback at Amazon.com.
-I am currently working on a second novel, as well as a book about the debate surrounding Islam.
+My first novel, The Lords of Harambee, is available electronically and in trade paperback at Amazon.com and my story The Wasp Keepers appears in the War Stories anthology.